MicrosoftDocs/learn/learn-pr/azure/configure-application-kubernetes-arc/includes/5-implement-azure-app-service.md

     LA_WORKSPACE_KEY_ENC=$(echo -n "${LA_WORKSPACE_KEY_ENC_WITH_SPACE//[[:space:]]/}")
     ```

-## Task 3: Install the App Service extension on the Azure Arc enabled Kubernetes cluster
+## Task 3: Install the Application services extension on the Azure Arc enabled Kubernetes cluster

-Now you're ready to install the App Service extension.
+Now you're ready to install the Application services extension.
 Cluster extensions provide an Azure Resource Manager-based functionality for installation and lifecycle management of Azure resources on Azure Arc-enabled Kubernetes clusters.
 A cluster-extension instance is an extension of the Azure Resource Manager resource (Microsoft.KubernetesConfiguration/extensions) that's on top of the Azure Arc-connected Kubernetes resource (represented by Microsoft.Kubernetes/connectedClusters).

-Use the following steps to install theApp Service extension on your Azure Arc-enabled Kubernetes cluster:
+Use the following steps to install the Application services extension on your Azure Arc-enabled Kubernetes cluster:

 1. In the browser window that displays the Bash session in the **Azure Cloud Shell** pane, run the following commands to verify the registration state of the Microsoft.KubernetesConfiguration resource provider.
-This enables you to create the application services extension in the region you selected for the resource group that hosts the Azure Arc-enabled services:
+This enables you to create the Application services extension in the region you selected for the resource group that hosts the Azure Arc-enabled services:

     ```azurecli-interactive
     az provider show -n Microsoft.KubernetesConfiguration --query "[registrationState,resourceTypes[?resourceType=='extensions'].locations]"